cheshire137/project-pull-mover/README.md

 ![Screenshot of a GitHub project in kanban board layout with several columns.
 There is a blue arrow from a pull request in the left-most In Progress column pointing into the adjacent Not Against Master column.](./project-screenshot.png)

+The script gets the list of pull requests in the specified project, iterates through them, and updates the status field you specify based on the PR's state.

 ## How to use

 ### Prerequisites